-Prototypes are an essential stage in developing an idea so that it is ready for presentation to the industry or properly prepared for manufacture.
-Prototyping can be very expensive and so it may well be prudent to establish commercial interest in your idea before embarking on the prototyping process.
+Prototypes are an essential stage in developing a product so that it is ready for presentation to the industry or properly prepared for manufacture.
+Prototyping can be very expensive and so it may well be prudent to establish commercial interest in your project before embarking on the prototyping process.

 In most cases, product development work needs to be completed before a prototype can be built.
 This design stage will result in a 3D virtual (CAD) model that can be used to check basic form and function.
 This virtual model can be rendered to look like a real product and used to assess interest from companies and investors prior to prototyping, in some cases.
 More information on our product design process can be discovered here: Product Design Process

 Using the CAD model, we can build a prototype using a variety of techniques depending on the requirements of the project and your budget.

 This type of prototype is often used for plastic casings and small plastic products that are relatively simple.
 We have a fully equipped workshop for assembling plastic prototypes, spray painting and a 3D printer that can rapidly component parts in a range of materials.